 The Group presents, in its Annual Report and in its Sustainability Report, an overview of the activities that Vantiva is taking to fulfill its responsibilities as a global corporate citizen with respect to Climate Change.

 Every year, Vantiva participates in the Carbon Disclosure Project (CDP) – a not-for-profit organization which promotes the exchange of best practices and fosters dialogue around Climate Change issues.
-The Group is also preparing its submission for 2022 of a carbon trajectory to the Science Based Targets initiative (STBi).

 The Group’s first carbon footprint assessment was published in 2008.
 Beyond direct emissions (Scope 1) and indirect emissions (Scope 2), the most significant contributions to other indirect (Scope 3) greenhouse gas emissions come from, in decreasing significance: